 Glassdoor is a free jobs and career community that offers an inside look at jobs and companies.
 Review salaries, company reviews, interview questions, and more – all posted by employees, job seekers, and sometimes the companies themselves.
 Now with nearly 3 million salaries and reviews, you have all the information you might need to make your next career decision.

 Vault's Career Intelligence is a comprehensive career development tool that serves as an excellent starting place to research company and industry profiles, access advice articles, and even explore continuing education opportunities.
 Be sure to stop by Career Services' library and take a look at our collection of Vault guide books.

 GuideStar's directory of charities and non-profit organizations features information on 1.8 million organizations.
-Use this information as a springboard to get you started on learning even more about companies of interest.
+Use this information as a springboard to get you started on learning even more about organizations of interest.